What we know about the Nashville school shooter Audrey Hale

 Audrey Hale: What we know about the Nashville school shooter

-Police say shooter Audrey Hale attended The Covenant School in the past
+Mental health treatment, a manifesto and plans for further attacks and chilling final messages to a friend.
+Here’s what we know about the Nashville school shooter

-A heavily armed 28-year-old killed six people at a Nashville elementary school in a devastating mass shooting on Monday morning.
+New details continue to emerge about the 28-year-old suspect accused of shooting dead three nine-year-old children and three staff members in a devastating mass shooting at a christian elementary school in Nashville on Monday morning.

-Audrey Hale, a former student at the elementary school, allegedly entered The Covenant School in Nashville, Tennessee, just after 10am.
+Audrey Hale, a former student, allegedly entered The Covenant School in Nashville, Tennessee, just after 10am.

 Inside, the shooter opened fire on students and staff, killing six victims.